dlaurie/M-Tx/README.md

 binary executable file (`prepmx`, `prepmx.exe`, etc., depending on your operating system).
 There is no documentation and there are no examples.
 These are included with the stable release available in the TeXLive and MikTeX distributions of TeX.
-(If you do have installed one of those, you will not be able to do any useful work with `prepmx`.)
+(If you have not installed one of those, you will be unable to do any useful work with `prepmx`.)

 You probably got it from <https://github.com/dlaurie/M-Tx>.
 If not, you should; that may well contain newer code by now.